meshtastic/meshtastic/website/docs/getting-started/faq.md

 Q: My device has gone to sleep and I can't send any messages.
 * Once the node wakes up from sleep, your phone will relay any delayed messages through your node and to the mesh network.
 Give it a few minutes and it'll do the right thing.

+Q: How do I turn off an esp32 tbeam based device?
+* Hold down the middle button for about 10 seconds.

-Q: How do I turn on / off an esp32 tbeam based device?
+Q: How do I turn on an esp32 tbeam based device?
-* Answer TBD
+* Push the power button for about 1 second.

 Q: How can I tell the device not to sleep?
 * Android instructions see: [Android Usage](https://meshtastic.org/docs/software/android/android-usage#configuration-options)